 Back to help centre

-Since the new changes to planning law in Oct 2008, most loft conversions do not require planning permission.
-If your property falls within the following list of categories, planning permission may be required.
+Since the new changes to the planning law in Oct 2008, most loft conversions do not require planning permission.

 - An “Article 4 Direction” covers the building.
 Article 4 Directions are issued by the Council in circumstances where specific control over development is required, primarily where the character of an area of acknowledged importance would be threatened.
 They are therefore more commonly applied to conservation areas.
 Such Directions are usually applied over an area rather than an individual property and are registered as a Local Land Charge, so that you will normally be aware of their existence.
 This can be checked with your Council.